surfscape/web-portal/src/pages/about/ecosystem.md

 title: Ecosystem
 ---

-This page contains a list of all SurfScape services and applications and their privacy policy and their website.
+This page contains a list of all SurfScape services & applications and their privacy policy and web location.

 <div class="table-resposive">